M66B/FairEmail/docs/FAQ-es-rES.md

 You might need to change [the Gmail IMAP settings](https://mail.google.com/mail/u/0/#settings/fwdandpop) on a desktop browser to make it work:

-* Cuando marco un mensaje en IMAP como eliminado: Auto-Expunge off - Espere a que el cliente actualice el servidor.
+* When I mark a message in IMAP as deleted: Auto-Expunge off - Wait for the client to update the server.
-* Cuando un mensaje está marcado como borrado y eliminado de la última carpeta IMAP visible: Borrar el mensaje inmediatamente para siempre
+* When a message is marked as deleted and expunged from the last visible IMAP folder: Immediately delete the message forever

 Note that archived messages can be deleted only by moving them to the trash folder first.